emogo16/Marios-specialty-food-two/README.md

 Then run 'rake db:seed'

-Then run 'pg_ctl start' to start up a psql server
+Then run 'pg_ctl start' to start up a psql server or 'rails s'

-To start up a rails server run 'rails s', then navigate to localhost:5432 in your browser.
+To start up a rails server run 'rails s', then navigate to localhost:3000 in your browser.

+You can create an account to be a user

+To become an admin, open the rails console by running 'rails c' in your terminal

+Locate your account by entering 'User.where' Here you will see your account

+Once you locate your account, you will need to set your admin privileges to true

+In the terminal run the command 'User.where(email: "YOUR EMAIL HERE").update(admin: true)'

+Go back in your web browser, to see all the admin privileges

 ## Known Bugs

 There is no known bugs at the moment